Text

 Recheck vitals and reassess before acting.
 He arrived ambulatory and talked through triage, suggesting the situation may be less urgent than the ECG pattern indicates.
 Repeat V4–V6 leads.

 D-08 GAP: Ambulatory presentation does not reduce STEMI urgency.
 ECG criteria are definitive.
-10-min delay costs ~20 million myocardial cells.
+Even a short delay extends irreversible myocardial injury.

 📚 Teaching Point